mathewhauer/IRS-migration-data/README.md

 # Data

-The final IRS migration data can be downloaded at `DATA-PROCESSED/county_migration_data.txt` or reproduced by running the `county_county_migration_matt.r` file.
+The final IRS migration data can be downloaded at `DATA-PROCESSED/county_migration_data.txt` or reproduced by running the `R/999-master_script.R` file.